haydennix55/javascripty-interpreter-labs/README.md

 # javascripty-interpreter-labs
 PPPL Labs using scala and functional programming to create an imperative javascript-ish language interpreter

+**All projects are set up as intellij projects and can be built using sbt**

 **If you wish to see the abstract syntax or inference rules, they are in the lab writeups (eg. labX.pdf) inside each lab folder.**

 ----